-- Receive communications from us, including emails, phone calls or texts;
+- Receive/send communications from/to us, including mail, emails, phone calls, Slack, support tickets or texts;

-- Use our Services as an authorized user (for example, an employee of one of our customers who has been granted access to our Services);
+- Use our Services as an authorized user (for example, an employee of one of our customers who has been given a log-in to access to our Services);

-- Register for, attend and/or otherwise take part in our events, webinars or contests;
+- Register for, attend and/or otherwise take part in our events, webinars, contests, trainings and certification courses;

 - Work at partners or suppliers of Braze and interact with our company in the course of doing business or contemplating doing business with us.